Training Courses

 Basic Employment Law and SDS

-A basic level understanding of employment legislation that applies to a person becoming a PA employer and how this can impact practioners decisions regarding their assessment of the persons ability to take on the employer role.
+A basic level understanding of employment legislation that applies to a person becoming a PA employer and how this can impact practitioners decisions regarding their assessment of the persons ability to take on the employer role.
 This is intended to inform frontline practitioners of when to stop having the discussions with the supported person and when to signpost them to employment law advice and support.

 Basic Employment Law for first time employers